INFO

 Example

-Assume we have a patient with two resources:
+Suppose there is a patient in the CDA with two resources:

 Patient: